fractalclockwork/hpc-runner/docs/design.md

 ![image](https://github.berkeley.edu/Chem-283/DOW-1-26/assets/3736/4f8a5252-1cac-45af-9981-3c5be5f60112) (From Texas Advanced Computing Center: High Performance Computing Test
 Harness with Jenkins 2017 presentation)

-### Page 5: Configuration
+### Page 5: Settings
-This page shows settings that the user can toggle, or this could be a spot to upload configurations as well, given the needs!
-(Shawn: we may consider just splitting the settings for our application with another page for uploading or managing runner configurations, or just call this page "settings" and don't allow the uploading of configurations through the web UI at all.
-I'd lean towards the latter but it's fine either way)
+This page shows basic settings that the user can edit.
+If more control over configurations such as uploading is required, that will also be exposed here.
+The settings page should primarily expose settings to configure the web browser UI and unless dictated as a requirement should avoid allowing a large number of user inputs or configuration of backend state.

 ## Design System